rajpurkar/mlx/source/_posts/chexpert-validate.md

 {% asset_img command2.png See the outputs and click outside %}
 <br>

-You should be able to see a few rows added to the table on the left of the page.
+You should be able to see that *Dataset Evaluation* and a few rows have been added to the table on the left of the page.

 <br>
 {% asset_img check1.png Verify that a few files are appended to your worksheet%}
 <br>

-Click on the 'new-run' row of the table.
+Click on the 'new-run' row of the table on the left side of the page (see selection in figure below).
 The sidebar should change, and now display information about the status of the model's run on the data.

-We're going to give special attention to the 'state' of the run, which will start off with 'preparing' then move to 'running' and then 'ready'.
-The 'preparing' state can take a few minutes, as the remote machine downloads the CheXpert models.
+We're going to give special attention to the 'state' of the run.
+This will start with 'preparing', and can take a few minutes as the remote machine downloads the CheXpert models.

 <br>
 {% asset_img check2.png Check the status %}